What is Current Use?

 With new federal tax laws and programs, it pays to be informed.
 Visit the USDA website for forestland owners.

-Most foresters and landowners are not well versed in tax law but there are experts.
+Most foresters and landowners are not well-versed in tax law, but there are experts.
 Timber Tax Specialist Linda Wang is a go-to source for all your tax questions.
 Wang travels the country delivering workshops to private landowners, foresters, timber business owners, accountants, and tax preparers, as well as online webinars on updated tax laws affecting timberland owners.
 Each year, she also updates Tax Tips for Forest Landowners.

-Vermont is one of twelve states, plus Washington, D.C., that levies an estate tax.
+Vermont is one of 12 states, plus Washington, D.C., that levies an estate tax.
 The estate tax, sometimes referred to as the “death tax,” is a tax on the estate of a person who recently died.
 It is levied on the money or assets in an estate before it is passed on to a person’s designated heirs.
-The estate tax only applies to estates that reach a certain threshold.
+The estate tax applies only to estates that reach a certain threshold.
 Unlike the other states, though, Vermont’s estate tax is flat.
 If your estate is worth more than the $2.75 million exemption, the state taxes the excess at a rate of 16%, with no progressive rates or tax brackets involved.
 Unlike federal law, the Vermont estate tax exemption is not portable for married couples.
-That means that your spouse’s exemption does not pass to you on his or her death.
+That means that your spouse’s exemption does not pass to you upon his or her death.

-If you are a Vermont resident and thinking about estate planning, you’ll want a professional to help you plan your estate.
+If you are a Vermont resident and are thinking about estate planning, you’ll want a professional to help you plan your estate.

 There is also no gift tax in Vermont.
 The federal gift tax has a $15,000 exemption per year per recipient.
 That means you can give up to $15,000 to as many people as you want in a given year without worrying about the gift tax.
 You must report any gifts to a person that are above that amount in a given year.
 The excess counts against your lifetime gift tax exemption of $11.18 million and reduces your federal estate tax exemption.